 Isaac has also prosecuted and defended claims involving trademark infringement and unfair business practices.
 His recent work in this area includes representing the San Francisco Deputy Sheriffs’ Association in a federal lawsuit under the Lanham Act against a public benefit corporation operating under the name “San Francisco Deputy Sheriffs’ Foundation,” and defending the Stanislaus Sworn Deputies Association in a trade name infringement lawsuit brought by a local employee organization.

-Before joining Mastagni Holstedt, A Professional Corporation, A Professional Corporation, Isaac worked for a Sacramento firm practicing real property and environmental law.
+Before joining Mastagni Holstedt, APC, A Professional Corporation, Isaac worked for a Sacramento firm practicing real property and environmental law.
 Isaac earned his Juris Doctorate from Indiana University’s Maurer School of Law, where he was awarded the Glen R. Hillis merit scholarship.
-During law school, Isaac participated in the Sherman Minton Moot Court competition and served as the founding treasurer and second president of the school's Sports and Entertainment Law Society.
+During law school, Isaac participated in the Sherman Minton Moot Court competition and served as the founding treasurer and second president of the school’s Sports and Entertainment Law Society.